microservice-base/.github/profile/README.md

 ## Hi there 👋

-🍿 The repository whch is simple example of microservices architecture.
+🍿 The repository is simple example of microservices architecture.

  https://microservice-base.github.io